 Obviously, when you go into a film you can never really predict what impact it is going to have on you, and thus whether or not it’ll be one you’ll want to rewatch.
 However, certain films may leave you less surprised at your immense enjoyment, or desire to see again.
 Interstellar and La La Land were two films I had been looking forward to for years (not an exaggeration), as I am a huge fan of their directors.
 Thus, when the credits rolled and I immediately wanted to start the film again, I wasn’t that shocked.

 I kept returning to La La Land (another cinematic spectacular, but in a very different sense) purely out of love for the story and the feeling the film gave me.
 I just have a constant desire to watch it for its joy, as well as gorgeous storytelling.
-Its impact is, without doubt, something that should be witnessed on a cinema screen, but would not have its impact diminished too much on a smaller screen.
+Its impact is, without doubt, something that should be witnessed on a cinema screen, but would not necessarily be diminished too much on a smaller screen.

 However, the risk you sometimes take with multiple cinema viewings is ‘ruining’ the film by watching it too many times, too close together (as is what happens with the short-cinema-life of films these days).
 The advantage of not rewatching the film until the DVD is released, is that it enforces a period of waiting upon you, allowing you to potentially savour the experience more when you pop the disc into your DVD player.
 Whilst most people have at least one film (or a very short list) of films they can watch virtually on repeat without getting bored of them, or it degrading their view of the film in general, this list is so exclusive that you would have to take the risk of rewatching a film at the cinema to find out how it holds up for you individually.
 Occasionally, you may come out wishing you’d waited, but after a while, rewatching the film again a lot later may rekindle your initial love for it.
 For some reason it has been on my third viewings of the films I have seen at least that many times that I have felt a little disappointed, that I had built the film up too much, or had ruined it by seeing it too many times in such a short period.
 However, like the true cinephile I am, I used logic (read: desperate denial), and returned at least once more, where I found my love rekindled.